Luang Por Dhammajayo: Ordination as monk

 During his university years, Chaiyabun wanted to stop his studies in order to ordain as a monk.
 However, Maechi Chandra and Chaiyabun's father persuaded him to finish his degree first.
 They argued that Chaiyabun could do more benefit to society if he was both knowledgeable in mundane and spiritual matters.
 During university, he took a lifelong vow of celibacy as a birthday gift to Maechi Chandra, inspiring many of her students to do the same.
 After his graduation from Kasetsart University, he was ordained at Wat Paknam Bhasicharoen on 27 August 1969.
 He received the monastic name "Dhammajayo", meaning 'The victor through Dhamma'.
 At his ordination, Phra (meaning 'monk, venerable') Dhammajayo took a vow that he would work to bring progress to Buddhism.
 A university degree in the Thailand of the 1960s could lead to a good job and social standing, making Chaiyabun's decision to ordain uncommon.

 Once ordained, he started teaching Dhammakaya meditation together with Maechi Chandra.
-In the beginning, the meditation courses were carried in a small house called 'Ban Thammaprasit' in the Wat Paknam Bhasicharoen compound.
+In the beginning, the meditation courses were conducted in a small house called 'Ban Thammaprasit' in the Wat Paknam Bhasicharoen compound.
 Because of the popularity of both teachers, the house soon became overcrowded with interested students and they considered it more appropriate to start a new center by themselves.
 Although initially they intended to buy a plot of land in Patum Thani, the landowner Khunying Prayat Suntharawet gave a plot four times the requested size to celebrate her birthday.
 Thus, on 20 February 1970, Maechi Chandra, Phra Dhammajayo, Phra Dattajivo and their students moved to the 196 rai (313,600 m^{2}) plot of land to found a meditation center.
 A book about the initiative was compiled, to inspire people to join in and help with the building of the meditation center.
 The site eventually became an official temple in 1977 and was later named Wat Phra Dhammakaya.